Katussska/Boulder-Dash/README.md

 # MCBoulder Dash

-This is a JavaFX implementation of the classic Boulder Dash game with a Minecraft-inspired theme.

-## Introduction

 MCBoulder Dash is a simple game project created in JavaFX.
 It brings back the essence of the original Boulder Dash game, but with a visual twist inspired by Minecraft's blocky graphics.

 ## Features